 "Stormwater Plan" or "Stormwater Site Plan" or "SSP" means the comprehensive report containing all of the technical information and analysis necessary for Yakima County to evaluate a proposed new development or redevelopment project for compliance with stormwater requirements.
 Contents of the Stormwater Site Plan will vary with the type and size of the project and individual site characteristics.
 It includes a Construction Stormwater Pollution Prevention Plan (Construction SWPPP) and a Permanent Stormwater Control Plan.
-Guidance on preparing a Stormwater Plan is provided in Chapter 3 of the regional stormwater manual, and the Stormwater Management Manual for Eastern Washington (SWMMEW).
+Guidance on preparing a Stormwater Plan is provided in Chapter 3 of the regional stormwater manual.